xuzhentao/xuzhentao.github.io/_posts/leetcode/2022-10-01-Leetcode-Weekly-Contest.md

 Return the maximum number of operations needed to delete all of s.
 ```

-This question is cleary a DP problem because 1. it's asking for the `maximum of xxx` and 2. there is clearly a recursive relation between `Question(n)` and `Question(n+1)`, where `n` here is the index of the string.
+This question is cleary a DP problem because of the following two features 1. it's asking for the `maximum of xxx` and 2. there is clearly a recursive relation between `Question(n)` and `Question(n+1)`, where `n` here is the index of the string.
 More specifically:
 1. The recursion relation is: given a substring `s[i:-1]` its maximal number of deletion `Result(i)` is `max(Result(i+j)) among all eligible j` if there is any such `j` for repeated starting substring (this coresponds to deleting the repeated leading substring), or `1` if no such `j` exist (this corresponds to deleting the entire string).
 2. the base case is: if `i==len(s)-1`, i.e. if there is only one character in the sub-problem, then the maximum number of deletion is 1. i.e. `Result(len(s)-1) =  1`.